slivingston/rrgstar/README.md

 Licenses
 --------

-This is free software released under the terms of [the MIT License] (http://opensource.org/licenses/MIT).
+This is free software released under the terms of [the MIT License]( http://opensource.org/licenses/MIT).
 There is no warranty; not even for merchantability or fitness for a particular purpose.
 Consult LICENSE for copying conditions.